-We believe that there are opportunities to advance this community value through the capital facilities planning process by making the values advanced by investments in the CFP more clear.
+We believe that there are opportunities to advance this community value through the capital facilities planning process by making the values advanced by investments in the CFP more accessible.
 For example, Olympians expressed their transportation vision as 'complete streets that move people, not just cars'.
 It is difficult to read the CFP and understand the extent to which we are advancing that value versus investing in the status quo.
-We believe the difficulty a resident reading the plan would have understanding what values we are investing in could be why the
+We believe that we can increase community engagement with the CFP by continuing to improve the links between the